 Matthew is a facilitator whose purpose is to creatively stimulate, engage and activate people to contribute to positive social, environmental and economic impact.

 Steve is an open data and web mapping expert, a founding member of Open Knowledge Melbourne and one of Code for Australia’s first Fellows.
 He knows his stuff.

 What are the goals of Tech for Non Tech?

-We do this because we believe that digitally fluent leaders are crucial in the making of technology that is accessible, sustainable and useful to all.
+- To empower digitally fluent leaders that can make technology that is accessible, sustainable and useful to all.

 What kind of questions will Tech for Non Tech answer?

 - Why do technical projects take ten times longer than expected?